 On November 5, 1958, the Supervisors created the county-wide Bolivar County Library System and voted a half mil tax for its support.
 Requests for branches in Merigold, Shaw, Shelby, Rosedale, Gunnison, Mound Bayou, and Cleveland were received with other towns expressing a preference for regular bookmobile service.
 The first Board of Trustees were: Mrs. M. A. Bell, George Rodgers, Mrs. Jerome Lamensdorf, J. C. Box, and Mrs. Raynold Chiz.

 In January 1959, the Library System borrowed a bookmobile from the Mississippi Library Commission (MLC) and began bookmobile service.
 On April 3, 1961, the library purchased its own bookmobile, a 1960 Ford manufactured by Gerstenslager Company.
-Bobbie Outlaw was the first Bookmobile Librarian until succeeded by Ira K. Harris in the fall of 1963.
+Bobby Outlaw was the first Bookmobile Librarian until succeeded by Ira K. Harris in the fall of 1963.
 Future director Ronnie Wise started out as Bookmobile Librarian in 1976.
-Bookmobile service ended around 1976.
+Bookmobile service ended in 1982.

 Audrey Pearson, 2006-2007